Table of Contents

 Traumatic shoulder luxation

-In a very severe trauma, the glenohumeral ligament can rupture, and an osseous impression on the humeral head is produced due to the impact of the humeral head on the articular surface of the scapula.
-This injury is called a Hill-Sachs lesion.
+In very severe trauma, a Hill-Sachs lesion may result following the rupture of the glenohumeral ligament and osseous impression on the humeral head due to the impact on the articular surface of the scapula.

 The Subacromial Joint Space

 The acromion and the processus coracoideus form the osseous portions of the subacromial joint space.
-Together with the ligamentum coracoacromiale they form the acromion.
+Together with the ligamentum coracoacromiale, they form the acromion.

-The ligaments of the subacromial joint space
+Ligaments of the subacromial joint space

 Structures in the subacromial joint space